BP mulling IPO of U.S. Midwest and Gulf Coast pipeline assets

 BP did not comment on the details or potential valuation of a possible transaction beyond the press release.
 It would own the MLP's general partner and receive all of its distribution rights, the statement said.

 Several other energy companies have spun off their pipeline assets to generate capital.
-They include rival Royal Dutch Shell Plc (RDSa.L), which in 2014 raised nearly $1 billion in the largest MLP IPO to date, along with refiners like Valero Energy Corp (VLO.N), Tesoro Corp (TSO.N), and Marathon Petroleum Corp (MPC.N).
+They include rival Royal Dutch Shell Plc (RDSa.L), which in 2014 raised nearly $1 billion in the largest MLP IPO to date, along with refiners like Valero Energy Corp (VLO.N), Tesoro Corp TSO.N, and Marathon Petroleum Corp (MPC.N).

 Shell was the first oil major to use this structure to generate cash from its assets.
 Shell's partnership has a market value of about $5.38 billion.
 BP's pipeline network is slightly smaller than Shell's.